mdmtk/docs/edge/source/guide/csp/cellular.md

 Description:

->This parm will enable or disable the usage of Background Data, which would allow or disallow the user from turning Background Data on or off.
+>This parm allows you to control whether the state of the Background Data Option can be changed.

 <div class="parm-table">
  <table>